reesberrett/startup/Notes.md

 ## CSS

-all about styling website
+All about styling website
-can use css delarations in html tags (called inline style)
+Different browers have default CSS applied to each page that can be disabled Can use css delarations in html tags (called inline style)
 ```
 <p style="color:red; font-size:500px">CSS</p>
 ```
-format:
+Format: assigning attributes within a specified tag
 ```
 p {
   color:red;
 }
 ```
+You can use this inside html style tags or in an external CSS sheet

 ## JavaScript